GauravKBhatt/Intelligent_Document_Agent_Backend/readme.md

 ---

  ** I have made it easier by creating a dockerfile.
-You can jsut create an image **
+You can just create an image **